rainestormee/jda-command/README.md

 <h4>Use JDA-Command in your projects today!</h4>

-The current promoted version is 1.0.7
+The current promoted version is 1.1.0
-The latest version is 1.1.0

 <h5>Maven</h5>